 “Don’t be so stupid.
 You need him and you need to keep on selling us those special BMW and Mercedes golf clubs we all love so much, even if we can only use them to play crazy golf.”

-Mr Barnier thought about this for a while, then with a heavy heart turned to Mr Davis, whose smug little face was still just about recognizable and said, “Actually we don’t need to sell you anything.
-Now, why don’t you just piss off and stop wasting everyone’s time!”
+Mr Barnier thought about this for a while, then with a heavy heart turned to Mr Davis, whose smug little face reminded him of a dog who had just been shown a new card trick.
+“Actually we don’t need to sell you anything.
+Now, why don’t you just naff off and stop wasting everyone’s time!”

-And that my friends is the correct way to write sad humourless little allegories.
-Instead of the pro-BREXIT botty dribble created by a Kremlin troll farm and circulated with the help of UKIP.
+And that, by all accounts, is the correct way to write sad humourless little allegories.
+Instead of the pro-BREXIT botty dribble originating from a Kremlin troll farm and circulated with the help of UKIP.
 You can view the original article this is in reply to here.

-Oh we did all laugh so much down at the BREXIT golf club, because leaving the European Union; a complex body which looks after the security of its members, guarantees human rights and promotes free trade, is exactly like leaving a golf club.
+Oh, we did all laugh so much down at the BREXIT golf club, because leaving the European Union; a complex body which looks after the security of its members, guarantees human rights and promotes tariff free trade across its borders, is exactly like leaving a golf club.
 It is a shame that Aston Martin will have to halt production until an EU licence is in place, but not to worry: I hear there are plenty of jobs going in the north, picking potatoes, once all those pesky foreigners have all been safely deported.
 Never mind, I hear you say: the fate of Aston Martin will be a top priority for Brussels.
 Good thing we are also not too worried about the jobs lost in the city of London either, now the banking hub is busy relocating to Frankfurt and Paris.
 Who needs the 9 billion in tax revenue the city feeds back into the economy annually?… certainly not the NHS, already awash with cash.
 This, of course, is just a pittance compared to the final divorce bill, which will be measured in tens of billions.
 I didn’t hear much about that during the leave campaign.
-Still, it is what we all voted for, well just over half of us.
+Still, it is what we all voted for, another lie pedalled by vested interests; for every 17 who voted leave, 16 voted to stay.
 Nobody explained that low-income families would be around 400 pounds a year worse off; that low-cost air travel would be a thing of the past, or that we are going to have to ask Trump to help us build a Mexican-style wall across the Irish border.
 Why worry?
 Our elected representatives seem to be doing such a fine job.
 That is when they are not swilling down ale in the House of Commons bar or slapping their secretaries arses and having them order up sex toys if the fake news is to be believed.